-A trained biochemist who later became a computer scientist, Richard Bovell worked as a software engineer for nearly 12 years, until he founded Bov Academy of Programming in 2015; the software engineering academy arose out of his popular programming blog.
+A trained biochemist and computer scientist, Richard Bovell worked as a software engineer for nearly 12 years, until he founded Bov Academy of Programming in 2015; the software engineering academy arose out of his popular programming blog.

 He launched the Academy to train ordinary people to become elite software engineers and improve their economic standing; and he also sought to recruit talented engineers and acquire the technical resources needed to bring to reality Phase 1 of his exhaustive plan to eradicate poverty on a global scale and usher in real global prosperity.

-Richard was born in Guyana and emigrated to the United States when he was a teenager, after spending a year at the University of Guyana, the country’s only university.
+Richard was born in Guyana and emigrated to the United States in his mid teens, after spending a year at the University of Guyana, the country’s only university.
 An avid academic and athlete, at the high-school level, he played cricket, soccer, basketball, and table tennis, and he specialized in high jump and long jump in track and field.
 He went on to graduate at the top of his class academically in high school at 15 years of age, but he was too young to attend the university and had to wait nearly two years to begin his premed studies.
 While he waited to reach the admissible age to attend the university, he was fortunate to land a middle-income job as an accountant at the country's state-owned oil company.

-A Guyanese American for more than two decades now and an avid golfer (a 7-handicap during a good season and an 11-handicap during an average season), Richard credits golf, the most difficult sport he claims there is to play, as both antidote to his perfectionist inclination and therapy to his overactive mind.
+A Guyanese American for more than two decades now and an avid golfer (a 6-handicap during a good season and an 11-handicap during an average season), Richard credits golf, the most mentally challenging sport he claims there is to play, as both antidote to his perfectionist inclination and meditation to his overactive mind.

 Education and sports have defined much of Richard’s life.
 Sports defined his teenage years, as his love for the many sports he played kept him completely occupied during the hours when many of his close friends and peers, mired in poverty and with nothing constructive to do (no jobs, no computer, no Internet, no video games), continually found themselves in a life of idleness, crime, or alcohol or drug abuse.
 Sports have also helped Richard keep in both mental and physical shape throughout his life.